SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 Since the proportion of signups in our data was around 30:70 we will next analyse not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.

 <br>

-##### Classification Performance Metrics
+#### Classification Performance Metrics
 <br>
 **Classification Accuracy**

-Classification Accuracy is a metric that tells us *of all predicted observations, what proportion did we correctly classify*.
-This is very intuitive, but when dealing with imbalanced classes, can be misleading.
+Classification Accuracy is a metric that tells us *of all predicted observations, what proportion were correctly classified*.
+This is intuitive, but when dealing with imbalanced classes, classification accuracy alone can be misleading.

 An example of this could be a rare disease.
-A model with a 98% Classification Accuracy on might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - which wouldn't be a great model in the real world.
-Luckily, there are other metrics which can help us!
+A model with a 98% Classification Accuracy on might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - even though the model did nothing.

-In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease, or not having the disease*

 <br>
 **Precision & Recall**